Tanapat-K/Bangkok_Transit/README.md

 min: O(1)

+### Effectiveness in Dijkstra's
-Effectiveness in Dijkstra's: Using a heap ensures that the total runtime of the relaxation phase in Dijkstra's algorithm remains efficient, achieving a time complexity of O(E log V), which is crucial for handling large graphs quickly.
+: Using a heap ensures that the total runtime of the relaxation phase in Dijkstra's algorithm remains efficient, achieving a time complexity of O(E log V), which is crucial for handling large graphs quickly.
 The heap reliably identifies the unvisited vertex with the minimum current accumulated distance (time or lexicographic pair) in logarithmic time.